skydolas/Data-Visualization-Portfolio/final-project-part-three.md

 ## Reflection
-In the development of "Sweet Seduction: Choices & their consequences"," I encountered a significant in sourcing data and weaving it together to build the narration.
+In the development of "Sweet Seduction: Choices & their consequences"," I encountered a significant challeneg in sourcing data and weaving it together to build the narration.
 In the begining I was in a difficult spot as I wasn't able to communicate the effect of sugar consumption.
 However, my constant itteration and user feedback eventually paid off, helping me create a meaningful story that I was visualizing from the begining.

 ​When it came to data visualizations, my focus was on creating minimal designs that can be read at scrolling pace.
 I deliberately added short paragraphs to create pause in the story for the viewer to stop and think while scrolling.
 My aim here was to create moments where user can feel the impact and then moments where user can pause and think about it.
 Overall this journey of deriving meaning from the boring data sets and creating a story out of it was fun and brought a new outlook to how data can be presented or conveyed.